 PORTABILITY: If you travel you’ll need a weight you can easily transport.
 A barbell just isn’t practical to take with you on trips or vacations.
 Dumbbells are portable but you’ll have to bring two if you want to do RDL’s.
 For most kettlebells (and all competition kettlebells), the handle is wide enough for two hands for the RDL exercise.

 GRIP STRENGTH: The weight of a kettlebell is directly underneath the handle.
 This concentration of weight gives the feeling of being heavier than an equal weight barbell.
-Furthermore, Olympic weight bars usually range 25mm to 28mm in diameter where kettlebell handles are typically 33mm or 35mm.
+Furthermore, Olympic weight bars usually range 25mm to 28mm in diameter whereas kettlebell handles are typically 33mm or 35mm.
 A thicker handle requires a stronger grip.

 Kettlebell RDL Workout